ktelep/Hackerboxes24_Python/README.md

 -----------------
 This project is the implementation for Hackerboxes #24 using OpenCV and Python instead of Processing.
 I had too much pain trying to get all the right versions of OpenCV, Java, Processing, etc. to work and realized that it was only a few python modules that cleanly installed on my Windows System.

+Also, you can 3D print this camera mount to hold the camera on top of the Pan/Tilt mechanism: https://www.thingiverse.com/thing:2683961

 Installation
 -------------------------